pingcap-inc/tidb-proxysql-integration/step-by-step-integration.md

 ```sh
 rm /var/lib/proxysql/proxysql.db
 ```

+Alternatively, it is also possible to run `LOAD xxx FROM CONFIG` to override the current in-memory configuration with the configuration on config file.

 The config file is located at `/etc/proxysql.cnf`, we will translate the above required configuration to the config file way, only change `mysql_servers`, `mysql_users` two nodes, the rest of the configuration items can check `/etc/proxysql.cnf`: `/etc/proxysql.cnf`.